Jordan Poole

 Jordan Anthony Poole (born June 19, 1999) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
 He played college basketball for the Michigan Wolverines.
 At Michigan, he was a member of the 2017–18 team that won the 2018 Big Ten tournament and advanced to that season's national championship game.

 Nicknamed "Poole Party", Poole was drafted by the Golden State Warriors in the first round of the 2019 NBA draft.
 He received assignments for two seasons in the G-League before becoming an integral part of the Warriors rotation starting in 2021.
 He led the NBA in free throw percentage for the 2021–22 NBA season and won an NBA championship with the Warriors the same season.
-After four seasons with the Warriors, Poole was traded to the Washington Wizards in 2023.
+After four seasons with the Warriors, Poole was traded to the Washington Wizards in 2023, and subsequently the New Orleans Pelicans in the summer of 2025.